-SCAN Connections at Home covers the lowest cost medical transportation that meets your medical needs from your home to the closest provider where an appointment is available.
+SCAN Connections covers the lowest cost medical transportation that meets your medical needs from your home to the closest provider where an appointment is available.
 Medical transportation will not be provided if Medicare or Medi-Cal does not cover the service.
-If the appointment type is covered by Medi-Cal but not through the health plan, SCAN Connections at Home will help you schedule your transportation.
+If the appointment type is covered by Medi-Cal but not through the health plan, SCAN Connections will help you schedule your transportation.
 A list of covered services is in Chapter 4 of this handbook.
-Transportation is not covered outside SCAN Connections at Home network or service area unless pre-authorized or related to worldwide emergency care.
+Transportation is not covered outside SCAN Connections's network or service area unless pre-authorized or related to worldwide emergency care.